Bauchi State: Geography

-Climate change
+Climate

+Bauchi has an oppressive wet season while the dry season is partly cloudy, and it is hot year-round.
+Over the year, the temperature also varies.

-Like every other state in Nigeria, Bauchi state have not been spared in devastating effects of climate change.
-On the 11th July, 2022, the acting Director-general of the Bauchi State Emergency Management Agency (BASEMA), Mr Bala Lame, said "no fewer than 100 houses and several farmlands have been destroyed by devastating floods in Darazo LGA of the state".
+Like every other state in Nigeria, Bauchi state has not been spared in devastating effects of climate change.
+On 11 July 2022, the acting Director-general of the Bauchi State Emergency Management Agency (BASEMA), Mr Bala Lame, said "No fewer than 100 houses and several farmlands have been destroyed by devastating floods in Darazo LGA of the state".
 This he attributed to flooding after three days of persistent rainfall in the area.
+The average annual temperature ranges from 57 to 100 degrees Fahrenheit, with occasional exceptions when it falls below 51 or rises over 104.

+The greatest time of year to visit Bauchi for warm-weather activities, according to the tourist score, is from early December to early February.

+From 28 February to 10 May is the hot season, which lasts 2.5 months and has an average daily high temperature of over 96 °F. Averaging a high of 99 °F and a low of 74 °F, April is the hottest month of the year in Bauchi.

+From 15 July to 1 October, the cool season, which has an average daily high temperature below 86 °F, lasts for 2.6 months.
+With an average low of 58 °F and high of 90 °F, January is the coldest month of the year in Bauchi.

+Air pollution

+Particulate matter, which has a diameter of less than 10 microns and is 1/7th the thickness of a human hair, is a significant source of air pollution in Bauchi.
+These particles, which can include smoke, soot, dust, salt, acids, and metals, pose a serious threat to health because they may be inhaled into the deepest parts of the lungs.

+Erosion

+Gully erosion, which has swept away bridges, culverts, and homes, is causing alarm among residents of the settlements of Alkaleri and Kirfi in Bauchi State.

 Population

 Bauchi State has a total of 55 tribal groups which include Gerawa, Sayawa, Jarawa, Kirfawa, Turawa Bolewa, Karekare, Kanuri, Fa'awa, Butawa, Warjawa, Zulawa, Boyawa MBadawa.
-But the Fulani are the main tribe.
-This means that they have backgrounds, occupational patterns, beliefs and many other things that form part of the existence of the people of the state.

 There are cultural similarities in the people's language, occupational practices, festivals, dress and there is a high degree of ethnic interaction especially in marriage and economic existence.
 Some of the ethnic groups have joking relationships that exist between them, e.g. Fulani and Kanuri, Jarawa and Sayawa, etc.

 The Durbar Festival is a major annual attraction.

 Education

 The Abubakar Tafawa Balewa University is located in the capital city Bauchi.
-Other educational institutions located in the state include Bauchi State University, Abubakar Tatari Ali Polytechnic and Federal Polytechnic, Bauchi.
+Other educational institutions located in the state include Bauchi State University, Abubakar Tatari Ali Polytechnic, Federal Polytechnic, Bauchi and Federal university of health science Azare.